 Excess hormones such as progesterone and estrogen have been linked to uterine cancer in the past, and many hair products can trigger the production of these hormones in a woman’s body.
 Currently, U.S. Federal Law requires testing for estrogen receptor activity only when it comes to drinking water contaminants and pesticides.
 Hair products are omitted, and this could be the loophole that cosmetic companies use.

-Many women are currently planning to file hair straightener uterine cancer lawsuits after realizing that their illnesses were caused by significant, continuous, or repeated use of these products.
+Many women are currently planning to file hair straightener lawsuits after realizing that their cancers were caused by significant, continuous, or repeated use of these products.
 The number of lawsuits is likely to shoot up considering there are over 65,000 cases of endometrial cancer diagnosed annually, of which 12,000 people die.
-Some of the companies that will be defendants in these cases are huge conglomerates, and the list of defendants may become longer if more people come out.

 L’Oréal USA